 With an increasing aged population, there will also be shortages of skilled labor trained to care for aged patients.
 It is projected that the registered nurse workforce in the United States will see a decline of nearly 20 percent by 2020 which is below projected requirements […]

 […] Nations, such as China and Mexico, are expected to witness declines in their workforce from the year 2030 to 2050.
 Other large economies such as Japan are projected to see a 19 percent decrease in their worker population within the next 25 years followed by a 24 percent decrease over the next 20 years.
 Europe is also expected to see declining numbers in its workforce which will impact their chance to have a growing, competitive economy.

 This decline in the global workforce will lead to an increase in the age dependency ratio which is the ratio of working-age to old-age individuals.
 Globally, the dependency ratio in 1970 was 10 workers for each individual over age 64, but the expected ratio in 2050 is four workers for each person over 64.

-That is why it is crucial that the global community stars seeing rejuvenation biotechnologies as an important part of the solution.
-If the therapies to slow down aging processes are applied in middle age, this could postpone the overall health decline in the working generation, and help people remain on the labor market for longer.
+That is why it is crucial for the global community to see rejuvenation biotechnologies as an important part of the solution.
+If therapies to slow down the aging processes are applied to middle-aged people, this could postpone the overall health decline in the working generation and help people remain on the labor market for longer.
 This, in turn, would help maintain sustainable economic growth.